Mortgage rates start 2023 twice as high as they were a year ago - NewsBreak

 Why good news is bad news on Wall Street

-Strong jobs reports, robust manufacturing data, still-hot consumer spending.
+CNN — Strong jobs reports, robust manufacturing data, still-hot consumer spending.
 Any time America reports its economy is strong, Wall Street has a freak-out.
 So why is good news taken as bad news on Wall Street?.
-"The short answer is that as the economy continues to grow, particularly on the jobs front,...
+"The short answer is that as the economy continues to grow, particularly on...

 America capped off an extraordinary year for job growth, adding 223,000 positions in December

-The US economy added 223,000 jobs in December, according to the monthly employment report from the Bureau of Labor Statistics, capping a year of extraordinary job growth and marking the second-best year for the labor market in records that go back to 1939.
-The unemployment rate fell back to a...
+CNN — The US economy added 223,000 jobs in December, according to the monthly employment report from the Bureau of Labor Statistics, capping a year of extraordinary job growth and marking the second-best year for the labor market in records that go back to 1939.
+The unemployment rate fell...

 Comments / 0